Javscript would provide a navigation menu here. HOME

 confusion

-path is RELATIVE TO THE LOCATION OF THE INF FILE
+path is RELATIVE TO THE LOCATION OF THE INF FILE.
+In this case

 the INF file resided in c:\appsoft\…, and the proper database subdirectory